A representative 5th rate Frigate for your Sailpower game or other 6MM scale age of sail needs!

-When the navy designers initially created the 5th rate, they had two decks, but they found lower decks to be hard to arm, as the guns were too close to the waterline to be operated in rolling seas.
-Fifth Rates were never included among ships-of-the-line as they were too small.
-The middle of the 1700’s saw the introduction of a new fifth-rate type—the classic frigate, with no ports on the lower deck, and the main battery disposed solely on the upper deck, where it could be fought in all weathers.
+When the navy designers initially created 5th rates, they had two decks, but they found lower decks to be hard to arm, as the guns were too close to the waterline to be operated in rolling seas.
+Later fifth rates evolved into Frigates, essential for projecting power around the world as they were capable of extended independent operation Fifth Rates were often excluded from the larger lines of battle as they were considered too small but operated very well in squadrons.
+The middle of the 1700’s saw the introduction of a new fifth-rate type—the classic frigate, with no ports on the lower deck, and the main battery disposed solely on the upper deck, where it could be fought in all weather.

 These Fifth-rate frigates served as fast scouts or independent cruisers, or sometimes ran in small squadrons and included a variety of gun arrangements with crews of 215 to 294 men.